 You might think that qualifying as a married joint filer is pretty simple – you’re either married or you’re not.
 And that’s basically true.
-As long as you’re married, not divorced or legally separated by court order, you can elect to use this filing status provided that you both agree to do so.
+You can elect to use this filing status as long as you’re married, not divorced or legally separated by court order, and you both agree to do so.
 You don’t even have to be living together.
 You can be informally separated, such as by agreement or by a temporary court order.

 Common law marriages qualify if they’re recognized in the state in which you live, or in the state where the marriage began if you’ve since relocated.
 The IRS also recognizes same-sex marriages after two landmark Supreme Court decisions in 2013 and 2015, although registered domestic partnerships and civil unions don’t qualify.

 You can file a joint married return if your spouse is a nonresident or dual-status alien as long as you elect for them to be treated as a resident alien for tax purposes for the entire tax year.

 Now for the bad news.
 The IRS views marriage as an absolute partnership.
 In tax speak, this means that the Internal Revenue Code holds MFJ filers “jointly and severally liable” for their tax returns.

 The IRS will hold each spouse responsible for 100 percent of any tax that’s due on a joint married return, even if one spouse earns just $15,000 and the other earns $150,000.
 The IRS can and will pursue the under-earning spouse for payment, including any interest and penalties, if you complete and file a joint return with taxes due.